YINI-lang/YINI-spec/README.md

 YINI aims to be clean, consistent, and structured — Intended for both manual and programmatic editing.

-> YINI aims to hit the sweet spot between human-friendly simplicity and reliable structure — without the noise of JSON or the quirks of YAML.
+> YINI aims to hit a fine balance between human-friendly simplicity and reliable structure — without the noise of JSON or the quirks of YAML.

 Inspired by including INI, JSON, Python, and Markdown.
 YINI keeps things minimal and consistent — with **structured sections**, **multiple comment styles**, and a **formal grammar**.